libpixel/libpixel-ruby/README.md

   config.host = "test.libpx.com" # Your LibPixel domain.
 Required.
   config.https = true # Generates HTTPS URLs.
 Optional.
 Default is false. config.secret = "..." # Auth secret for your LibPixel account.
-Required for signing requests. end
+Required for signing requests. config.default_source = "us-east-1/source" # optional source to be used, can be overriden end
 ```

+The configuration for host and secret will be automatically set from the environment variables LIBPIXEL_HOST and LIBPIXEL_SECRET if they are present.

 ### Sign URLs